 I used a "smart bluetooth meat probe" to watch the temperature over the cooking period.
 I had to top up the smoker box a few times over the 4 hour cook, and the meat was tender, moist and beautiful. - Walter

-The range of accessories and smoking chips we have for BBQs and smokers will undoubtedly have you covered for all those delicious smoked flavours.
-From Maple to Mesquite and Cherry to Applewood, there's something for everyone.
+The range of charcoal barbecue accessories and smoking chips we have for barbecues and smokers will undoubtedly have you covered for all those delicious smoked flavours.
+From Hickory to Mesquite and Cherry to Applewood, there's something for everyone.
 We're really a one-stop-shop for all your barbecuing and smoking needs.

 My dream unit would be the Oklahoma Joe's 'Longhorn Combo' Charcoal/Gas Smoker & Grill, which has separate cooking chambers for smoking, charcoal grilling or gas grilling.
 It's the best of both worlds with gas and charcoal. - MitchellMc